Curious to learn more about WHAT I USED to cure my chronic and extreme eczema?

 Instead of getting better, my eczema got worse.

-But after discovering the truth about lotions and changing my skincare to use an effective moisturizer, it’s hard to believe that I struggled with eczema all these years.
+After discovering this truth about lotions and changing my skincare to use an effective moisturizer, it’s hard to believe that I struggled with eczema all these years.

 If you also struggle with dry skin and eczema, or if you’ve been using lotions without any results, keep reading!